2018 Spring Equinox

 $400/ mixed case 12-pack ($20 shipping or free local delivery)

 2015 Durant Vineyard Chardonnay, Dundee Hills AVA

 Mineral driven, layered, with excellent weight and length this Chardonnay is showing beautifully right now.
-Find a better Chardonnay than this for the money (seriously, we just poured it blind with 2015 Dauvissat La Forest Chablis, 2015 PYCM Chassagne Montrachet Las Ancieres 1er Cru, 2015 Caroline Morey Chassagne Montrachet, Les Encieres 1er Cru , and Meursault-Blagny, La piece Sous la Bois, Chapelle de Blagny 1er Cru and it was my wine of the flight).
+Find a better Chardonnay than this for the money (seriously, we just poured it blind with 2015 Dauvissat La Forest Chablis, 2015 PYCM Chassagne Montrachet Las Ancieres 1er Cru, 2015 Caroline Morey Chassagne Montrachet, Les Encieres 1er Cru , and Meursault-Blagny, La piece Sous la Bois, Chapelle de Blagny 1er Cru, and it was nearly a consensus wine of the flight among 18 tasters).